2015–16 Middle Tennessee Blue Raiders men's basketball team: Incoming transfers

-Note: Justin Coleman was a junior college transferred from Mississippi Gulf Coast Community College was going to be enrolled at the start of the fall of 2015.
-Later, Coleman was dismissed from the team due to violations of team rules.
+Note: Justin Coleman, a junior who transferred from Mississippi Gulf Coast Community College, was going to be enrolled at the start of the fall of 2015.
+Later, he was dismissed from the team due to violations of team rules.

 Recruiting class of 2015

-Note: Jalen Perry was a 2015 high school graduate from Louisville, KY was going to be enrolled at the start of the fall of 2015.
-Later, Perry was dismissed from the team due to violations of team rules.
+Note: Jalen Perry, a 2015 high school graduate from Louisville, Kentucky, was going to be enrolled in the fall of 2015.
+Later, he was dismissed from the team due to violations of team rules.